eclipse-archived/ceylon-lang.org/community/index.md

 You can follow and participate in the development of Ceylon by joining our [development mailing list](http://groups.google.com/group/ceylon-dev).

+## Feedback requests

+We're using github's issue tracker to solicit feedback from the community on a number of [open language design issues](https://github.com/ceylon/ceylon-spec/issues?labels=request+for+feedback&sort=created&direction=desc&state=open&page=1).

 ## Events

 Come hear about Ceylon at a [conference or user group near you](events).